SYMBOL OF HOPE? [PICTURE: Jeff King, Unsplash]

 But you have to start somewhere.
 Sir David Attenborough’s stark message about plastic pollution in his Blue Planet II TV series hit home with viewers because it showed the extraordinary beauty of the natural environment alongside the dangers posed by our throwaway society.

-LONDON [PICTURE: Brunel Johnson, Unsplash]
+STREETS UNDER SIEGE: litter in London [PICTURE: Brunel Johnson, Unsplash]

 And just as his programmes have helped to focus worldwide attention on how to cut down on waste and combat the terrrible destruction of our oceans, there’s plenty we can do locally to help that crusade.